simplicitesoftware/documentation/docs/documentation/security.md

 Security guidelines
 ===================

-This document give some guidelines on how to improve security of your applications based on the Simplicit&eacute;&reg; platform.
+This document give some guidelines on how to improve security of your applications based on the Simplicité&reg; platform.

 > **Note**: Some recommandations are not necessarily applicable/relevant in every particular cases, you must adapt them to your context.